-Figure 2 shows a road and topography map of the Kankberg - Boliden area.
+A road and topography map of the Kankberg - Boliden area is presented in Figure 2.
 The coordinate system used here is the Svenska Rikssystemet RT 90 2.5 gon väst, and is the older national standard, but is similar to the present national cadastral standard SWEREF99 TM.
-The location of the 'New' i.e. present Kankberg mine is shown as a blue mine symbol, while the 'Old' Kankberg Mine, which provides access, is shown as an exhausted (upside-down) mine symbol.
+The location of the 'New' i.e. present Kankberg mine is shown as a blue mine symbol, while the 'Old' Kankberg Mine, which provides access, is shown as an exhausted (upside-down)

+mine symbol.
 Ore from the mine is transported 10 km southeast to the Boliden Area Operations Processing Plant (BAOPP), shown as a blue square near the small town of Boliden.